jacekzwpl/docueye/Documentation/docs/0007-oidc-integration.md

 ```
 This configuration makes workspace private and gives access only to one user.
 You can read more about this configuration in structurizr dsl documentation [here](https://docs.structurizr.com/dsl/language#configuration).

 > Note that this DocuEye use memory cache for keeping this information.
-Interval for refreshing data is 5 minutes, so any changes in this won't take effect imidiately after importing new configuration.
+Interval for refreshing data is 5 minutes, so any changes in this won't take effect immediately after importing new configuration.

 During authorization flow DocuEye compares user_name value from workspace configuration with specified claim which type can be configured.
 This can be done using `DocuEye__OIDC__ClaimType` environment variable.
 Default value is `email`.